 In December 1936, the Communist H.Q. moved to Yan'an and here Mao developed policies that centered on self-criticism and self-improvement that were imposed rigorously; some were adapted from those of the Taiping Rebels.
 Zhou Enlai was one among many who were forced to openly proclaim their mistakes.
 Decisions were made democratically and there was gender equality.

 Then the leadership threat to Mao of Zhang Guotao ➚ was conveniently removed when Zhang led an ill-planned campaign into Xinjiang to be wiped out by GMD backed Muslim warlords.
-Also a threat of a new GMD encirclement and annihilation campaign of the Shaanxi Soviet was called off only because of the invasion of the Japanese.
+The threat of a new GMD encirclement and annihilation campaign of the Shaanxi Soviet was called off only because of the invasion of the Japanese in 1937.
 At this time the GMD must have thought they had the victory, the Communist bases in southern China had been wiped out; the Communist party was restricted to a few small rural areas in the far north; and the size of the Communist party was at its lowest ebb of 40,000 members.
-The story of the Communists after the Long March demonstrates how a small, focused force can take on a larger and better equipped enemy.
+The story of the Communists after the Long March demonstrates how a small but focused force can take on a larger and better equipped enemy.

 The legacy of the Long March was immense in many ways: the leadership role of a people-friendly PLA was foremost - the heroism and dedication of the Army led to the belief that ‘impossible’ projects could be achieved; Mao's leadership position went without serious challenge for the next forty years and it represented an all-Chinese modern achievement unifying the people.
 Discipline and loyalty within the PLA allowed sweeping reforms to be introduced quickly and efficiently bypassing the stalling tactics of the centuries old civil service.
 Mao's guerrilla tactics were applied to the country as a whole - take the unexpected way to achieve the inconceivable.
 He continued to rely more on ordinary peasants than the intellectual elite that he distrusted.